A Characterization of the sphere and a body of revolution by means of Larman points: Introduction

 In this paper, we focus on the cases H(ii) and H(iii) with some additional hypotheses, but we do not require the condition to hold for all sections of $K$, just for sections passing through a fixed point.
 We need to introduce some definitions.

-\begin{definition} A point $p\in \Rn$ is said to be a \textit{Larman point} of $K$ if, for every hyperplane $\Pi$ passing through $p$, the section $\Pi\cap K$ has a $(n-2)$-plane of symmetry. \end{definition}
+\begin{definition} A point $p\in \inte K$ is said to be a \textit{Larman point} of $K$ if for every hyperplane $\Pi$ passing through $p$ the section $\Pi\cap K$ has a $(n-2)$-plane of symmetry. \end{definition}

-\begin{definition} Let $p \in \Rn$ be a Larman point of $K$.
-If for every hyperplane $\Pi$ passing through $p$, the section $\Pi\cap K$ has a $(n-2)$-plane of symmetry which contains $p$, then we call $p$ a revolution point of $K$. \end{definition}
+\begin{definition} Let $p \in \inte K$ be a Larman point of $K$.
+We call $p$ a {\it revolution point} of $K$ if for every hyperplane $\Pi$ passing through $p$ the section $\Pi\cap K$ has a $(n-2)$-plane of symmetry which contains $p$. \end{definition}

-If $c$ is the centre of an ellipsoid $E\subset \Rn$, which is not a body of revolution, then $c$ is a revolution point of $E$ and there is no other revolution point of $E$.
-Furthermore, every point $p \neq c$ in the ellipsoid is a Larman point.
+As examples of Larman and revolution points, we note that if $c$ is the centre of an ellipsoid $E\subset \Rn$, which is not a body of revolution, then $c$ is a revolution point of $E$.
+Furthermore, every point $p \neq c$ in the interior of the ellipsoid is a Larman point, but not a revolution point.
 On the other hand, every point on the axis of a body of revolution is a revolution point, while every point $p$ not on the axis is a Larman point.
+We prove these facts in Corollary \ref{ejemplos} (page 13).

 With this terminology, we state the following conjecture. \begin{conjecture} Let $K\subset \Rn$, $n\geq 3$, be a convex body.
-Suppose that $p \in \Rn$ is a Larman point of $K$ which is not a revolution point of $K$.
+Suppose that $p \in \inte K$ is a Larman point of $K$ which is not a revolution point of $K$.
 Then either $K$ is an ellipsoid or $K$ is a body of revolution. \end{conjecture}

-Note that if a Larman point $p$ is also the centre of symmetry of $K$, then $p$ is a revolution point of $K$.
+Observe that if a Larman point $p$ is also the centre of symmetry of $K$, then $p$ is a revolution point of $K$.
 Hence, Montejano's example of the convex hull of two discs is now excluded by the assumption that the Larman point $p$ is not a revolution point.